Laura Sessions Stepp: Career

-She worked briefly as a television weather presernter before becoming a reporter for The Palm Beach Times and the Philadelphia Bulletin.
+She worked briefly as a television weather presenter before becoming a reporter for The Palm Beach Times and the Philadelphia Bulletin.
 She then went to The Charlotte Observer; there, she was part of a group of reporters and editors who produced the report "A Case of Deadly Neglect" on brown lung disease.
 The report won the 1981 Pulitzer Prize for Public Service.
 That year, she married Carl Stepp, a journalism professor; they combined their surnames upon marriage.
 A previous marriage to Robert King ended in divorce.
 In 1982, she joined the editorial staff of The Washington Post.

 Sessions Stepp became known for her studies of American teen culture.
 In 1998, she began reporting on changes in sexual practices among teenagers.
 In 2000, she published the book Our Last Best Shot, an exploration of American adolescents.
 In 2006, she published the book Unhooked, a critique of hookup culture among teenagers, in which she expressed concern over its potential effects on girls and young women, asking whether it was "contributing to – or destroying – their sense of self-worth and strength".
 The New York Times noted that some dismissed her as a "prudish alarmist", though she said, "I am not saying, 'Have less sex'.
 I am saying, 'Have more romance'".

 Sessions Stepp took a buyout from the Post in 2008.